 Universal Studios has announced that films still in their theatrical run will soon be available to rent on associated digital platforms for US$20.
 Which begs the question… in this revised cultural and economic landscape informed by COVID-19, will online streaming on platforms such as Netflix, Amazon Prime Video, and Disney+ be the very thing that saves cinema in 2020?

 To date, Netflix has been making quite some noise with their original films.
-The Irishman, Marriage Story, The Two Popes, Uncut Gems, and The King all received nods by industry award bodies in recent history.
+The Irishman, Marriage Story, The Two Popes, Uncut Gems, and The King all received nods by industry award bodies.
 A little further back, Alfonso Cuaron’s Roma was nominated for Best Picture in the 2019 Academy Awards (securing the Academy Award for Best International Feature Film that same year).
 So there has certainly been a bid for increased legitimacy, if not a successful win, when it comes to online streaming releases.

 So what are the advantages of a film being released on a platform like Netflix?
 Well, despite the fact that a Netflix paycheque may not compare to a blockbuster tier box office intake – though based on what we know about how Netflix leverages debt to keep the content clockwork going, we can safely assume that the sums are more than comfortable for those who cash it in – a Netflix paycheque at the very least guarantees everyone involved walks away with what they need financially.